 Readers of Drink In Life Blog may or may not know this but, I love reading!
 I tried hard to think of when exactly my passion for reading started, but all I remember is it was about the summer after 5th grade.
 I recall those summer days, hunkering down in the cool basement with a glass of Kool Aid, a PB&J sandwich and a huge pile of books checked out from the library.
 That summer I absolutely fell in the love with reading, and it turned into a lifelong page turning adventure.
 I know that many of you have a similar story.
 How many of you remember the first book you stayed up through the night reading because you just couldn’t put it down?

 Over the past few years I’ve noticed a decline in the amount of fiction reading I do, many of the book titles that sit on my nightstand are wine, food or travel non-fiction books.
 Add in a busy work schedule, blog writing, social media and of course my family, and it is no wonder that time to read has been sharply diminished.
 Although I am very lucky and thankful for these things that make my life so exciting, I wanted to make a small goal mid-year to be a little more committed to the reading of fiction.
 This means actually making time for reading, instead of just waiting for the free time to appear.
 So I hatched a plan to start the Drink In Life Book Club, a place that I can share some ideas as well as great food and beverages pairings for each book title that you can use at your next book club get together.

 Promoting a Love of Literature

-Here’s how it will work: On the1st of each month I will be posting not only information about the book and author, but supplemental books that go with the general theme of the book.
-As mentioned above there will also be a selection of wines or cocktails to accompany the discussion, as well as recipes from myself and Chef Jill Sonlin that are inspired by the titles.
+Each month I will be posting not only information about the book and author, but supplemental books that go with the general theme of the book.
+As mentioned above there will also be a selection of wines or cocktails to accompany the discussion, as well as a collection of recipes that are inspired by the titles.
 My hope is that these recipes and pairings along with some additional information about the book and author will inspire you when hosting your own Book Club.

 Images and content © Drink In Nature Photography and Drink In Life Blog.